ivpk/uapi/draft/openapi/docs.md

   The following rules apply:

   a.
-If a [dcat:Dataset](https://www.w3.org/TR/vocab-dcat-3/#Class:Dataset) receives a new MAJOR version, it does not affect the [dcat:DataService](https://www.w3.org/TR/vocab-dcat-3/#Class:Data_Service) URI; it only affects the [dcat:downloadURL](https://www.w3.org/TR/vocab-dcat-3/#Property:distribution_download_url) of the [dcat:DataService](https://www.w3.org/TR/vocab-dcat-3/#Class:Data_Service).
+If a [dcat:Dataset](https://www.w3.org/TR/vocab-dcat-3/#Class:Dataset) receives a new MAJOR [version](https://spec.openapis.org/oas/latest.html#info-object), it does not affect the [dcat:DataService](https://www.w3.org/TR/vocab-dcat-3/#Class:Data_Service) URI; it only affects the [dcat:downloadURL](https://www.w3.org/TR/vocab-dcat-3/#Property:distribution_download_url) of the [dcat:DataService](https://www.w3.org/TR/vocab-dcat-3/#Class:Data_Service).

   b.
-If a [dcat:Dataset](https://www.w3.org/TR/vocab-dcat-3/#Class:Dataset) does not receive a new MAJOR version, but the [dcat:DataService](https://www.w3.org/TR/vocab-dcat-3/#Class:Data_Service) that [dcat:servesDataset](https://www.w3.org/TR/vocab-dcat-3/#Property:data_service_serves_dataset) that [dcat:Dataset](https://www.w3.org/TR/vocab-dcat-3/#Class:Dataset) receives a MAJOR update of the OAPI specification, then the MAJOR version number used in the URI version segment *MUST* be updated accordingly.
+If a [dcat:Dataset](https://www.w3.org/TR/vocab-dcat-3/#Class:Dataset) does not receive a new MAJOR version, but the [dcat:DataService](https://www.w3.org/TR/vocab-dcat-3/#Class:Data_Service) that [dcat:servesDataset](https://www.w3.org/TR/vocab-dcat-3/#Property:data_service_serves_dataset) that [dcat:Dataset](https://www.w3.org/TR/vocab-dcat-3/#Class:Dataset) receives a MAJOR update of the UAPI specification, then the MAJOR version number used in the URI version segment *MUST* be updated accordingly.

 - <span class="green">dataset</span> - A short code name of a specific dataset from a catalog.
 It *MAY* also represent a sub-dataset.
   It represents the class [dcat:Dataset](https://www.w3.org/TR/vocab-dcat-3/#Class:Dataset) and its property [skos:notation](https://www.w3.org/TR/skos-reference/#notations).